usaid-cs/yesterday-i-learned/random.md

 1. On Walmart promoting bumping up the minimum wage: [Their "benevolence" allows them to lobby for higher minimum wages and push Mom-and-Pop retailers out of business without looking hypocritical.
 Longer-term the lack of competition helps their bottom-line.](https://www.reddit.com/r/business/comments/2wfpn6/walmart_gives_workers_a_raise_shares_drop/coqkovk/) - dt084
 1. When a person is near death, saliva accumulate near the throat, making noises known as the [death rattle][wikipedia 73].
 1. In Jesus' times, "Everyone serves the good wine first, and when people have drunk freely, then the poor wine."
 The act of Jesus conjuring good wine when everyone is already drunk made him "the ultimate bro".
 (John 2:9-10) This was his *first* miracle.
-1. Facebook has clauses in their open source software that [make their usage completely useless][ycombinator 4].
 1. [Gun magazines can be helical][imgur 4]
 1. [There is no way to wipe properly][reddit 27] while your nails are long.
 1. Firefox has a "zoom text only" option in View>Zoom.